aakinsan/sf-log-collector/README.md

 ## Description

 Two client applications will be deployed with each running on a Cloud Run Instance.
-They include:
+They include a:

 - **Salesforce Event Log Collector (SFELC)**: This collects [event log files](https://developer.salesforce.com/docs/atlas.en-us.object_reference.meta/object_reference/sforce_api_objects_eventlogfile_supportedeventtypes.htm) at hourly intervals.
 The application downloads the latest CSV log file, converts the CSV file to JSON and uploads it to a GCP storage bucket.